In this list, we bring to you a list of Bengali sweets so delicious, that you should try at least once in your life.

 Sitabhog is a popular dish from Bardhaman area of Bengal.
 Sitabhog is a very tasty and also a very interesting dessert to look at.
 It looks like pulao (a savoury dish) but tastes sweet.
 Many variants of this are available now but traditionally it was made of white rice and gulab jamun.
 Nowadays, people prefer using vermicelli instead of rice.
 It is then mixed white rice flour, cottage cheese and sugar.

 Kolar bora is a famous Sankranti dish.
 Kolar in Bengali means banana and Bora means fried pakora.
 It is made of fried ripe banana fritters filled rice.
 It is hot and oft in the inside and crunchy on the outside.
 It is often enjoyed with a cup of tea and snacks or you could eat it cold.
 It is relatively easy to make yet super yummy to eat.

 Goja is nothing small pieces of maida, deep-fried and dipped in sugar syrup.
 This looks exactly like namkeen but sweet ones.

 In sweet shops these days, you may find modern varients of these sweets like Sandesh in different flavours, sugar-free steamed Sandesh, Mishti Doi without Gur and so on.
 Next time you enter a Bengali sweet shop, it's going to be a difficult choice to make from such a diverse collection of sweets.

 How many of these Bengali sweets have you tried?

-If you have a favourite or think we missed out on a sweet or have a query, leave a comment below.
+If you have a favourite, think we missed out on particular sweet on our list of Bengali sweets or have a query, leave a comment below.